emileindik/slosh/README.md

 # Slosh

+Slosh automatically saves your SSH connection, as you make it, to your SSH config file (`~/.ssh/config`).
+It also allows you to update connections with new details (like changing the username or adding compression) without having to manually edit the config file.

-For more information on using and configuring SSH through the SSH config file, check out this helpful guide: [Using the SSH Config File](https://linuxize.com/post/using-the-ssh-config-file/).
+Check out this guide for a primer on the handy SSH config file: [Using the SSH Config File](https://linuxize.com/post/using-the-ssh-config-file/).

 ## Installation